 -With Addy being older, she played more and slept a little less.
 We used a silicone toy strap to attach Addy’s toys to the back of the seat in front of me.
 This was great to keep her toys from dropping on the floor and constantly having to pick them back up.

--We had diapers in her diaper bag with us on the flight and then packed a few packs in her carseat bag which we checked in when we arrived to the airport.
-Having extra diapers delivered to us as we needed them rather than trying to bring enough to last the entire trip saved on space.
-Plus there’s no headache of trying to guess exactly how many you’ll actually use and fearing running out.
+-We had diapers in her diaper bag with us on the flight and then packed a few packs in her car seat bag, which we checked in when we arrived at the airport.
+Having extra diapers delivered to us as we needed them rather than trying to bring enough to last the entire trip saved space.
+Plus, there’s no headache of trying to guess exactly how many you’ll actually use and fear running out.

--This time we decided to gate check the car seat.
-On our previous flight we checked luggage, so as soon as we got to the airport we also checked our car seat *when checking with luggage you will retrieve your carseat at baggage claim after the flight.
+-This time, we decided to gate-check the car seat.
+On our previous flight, we checked our luggage, so as soon as we got to the airport, we also checked our car seat *When checking with luggage, you will retrieve your car seat at baggage claim after the flight.
 This was nice because we didn't have to lug it through the airport.

 Either method you choose, this is the car seat bag that I use and recommend.
 It's nice because you can use it as a backpack OR roll it like a suitcase.